jmorrison-1701QCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](Replication3.jpg)

-This project project uses the temperature reading in a Micro:Bit to control whether the LED is blue or Red.
-This is simalar to my project as it is using the temperature to determine whether something moves or turns on, in the case LEDs.
+This project uses the temperature reading in a Micro:Bit to control whether the LED is blue or Red.
+This is similar to my project as it is using the temperature to determine whether something moves or turns on, in the case LEDs.

 ### Related project 4 ###
 Switching Using Transistor